aurelia-ui-toolkits/kendo-ui-sdk-installation/README.md

 ### Installation
-This manual explains how to install Kendo and how to install aurelia-kendoui-bridge.
+This manual explains how to install [KendoUI](http://www.telerik.com/kendo-ui) and how to install [aurelia-kendoui-bridge](https://www.npmjs.com/package/aurelia-kendoui-bridge).
 Pick one installation method for the installation of Kendo and one for the installation of the bridge.

 <br>
 <br>